jsosa/LFPtools/README.md

 lfp-getwidhts -i config.txt
 ```

-Input parameters in the configuration file for each tool can be obtained via `-h` option after the tool name
+Input parameters in the configuration file for each tool can be obtained via `-h` option after the tool name:

-invoking `-h` after the program:

 ```bash
 >> lfp-getwidhts -h